About This Location

 Elyros was an ancient city located on Crete, the largest and most populous of the Greek islands.
 It was situated in Western Crete, on the ‘Kefala’ hill, near the modern village of Rodovani.
 Elyros was one of the leading cities of the Oreioi League, and it became an important city in Roman times.
 It was inhabited from the 4th century BC until Late Antiquity.

-Early Iron Age – 3rd Century BC
+Early Iron Age – 3rd Century BCE

 Elyros likely originated sometime in the Early Iron Age, based on archaeological findings.
 The city was named after Elyros, a mythical character who was the son of Akakallis and Apollo.
 Elyros and his brother, Aigialios, were abandoned in the mountains and raised by a goat.
 Eventually, they were found by the Korybantes, who raised them in a cave.
 When they grew up, Elyros founded the city of Elyros.

-Elyros was a major urban center of southwestern Crete during the Classical period (500-350 BC).
+Elyros was a major urban center of southwestern Crete during the Classical period (500-350 BCE).
 It had an estimated population of 16,000 residents.
 Elyros was a center of trade and manufacturing, especially of weapons.

 Elyros was one of the cities that constituted the League of the Oreioi.
 The league was a federation of cities that was formed in the 3rd century BC primarily for security and economic development.
 Member cities included Elyros, Hyrtakina, Lissos, Poikilasio, Syia, and Tarra.
 As a sovereign power, the League maintained connections with centers both inside and outside of Crete.
 The league likely dissolved sometime before 183 BC, as many of its member cities, including Elyros, began to appear independently in treaties.
 During this time period, Elyros was at war with Kydonia, another important city on Crete at the time.

-3rd Century BC – Late Antiquity
+3rd Century BCE – Late Antiquity

 A statue known as the “Philosopher of Elyros” dates back to the Roman era, when Elyros flourished.
 It is currently located at the Archaeological Museum of Chania.